Shmoopty/veque/API.md

 ## Member functions

 All constructors match the behavior, complexity, and exception rules of [C++17 `std::vector` constructors](https://en.cppreference.com/w/cpp/container/vector/vector)

+Construction from a veque with different `ResizeTraits` is supported.

         veque() noexcept ( noexcept(Allocator()) )